 Further development of this policy statement is expected with the implementation of the SOAS International Strategy.

 Important Changes & Regulations for 2019-20

 - Priority must be given to those members of staff who have not undertaken a mobility visit before;

-- Subsistence rates have changed from previous years and staff should check exact amounts in advance (dependent on country and length of stay).
+- Subsistence rates may have changed from previous years and staff should check exact amounts in advance (dependent on country and length of stay).
 Grants are intended to provide a contribution towards travel and subsistence.
-All receipts must be submitted with the SOAS Expenses form when claiming costs back, and this should be done no later than 30 days after the end of the visit;
+All receipts must be submitted via the SOAS Agresso system when claiming costs back, and this should be done no later than 30 days after the end of the visit;

 - Travel cost calculations are now calculated using the distance calculator supported by the European Commission from your point of departure (whether that is the UK or not).
 It is highly likely that you will need to book tickets well in advance in order for the grant to fully cover the costs of flights, and/or use low cost carriers.
 Travel claims may cover travel from the point of departure to the host (but do not include local travel during the mobility as this comes from the subsistence allowance);

 - For teaching mobility a minimum duration of 2 working days is required, to deliver teaching of at least 8 hours per week or part of a week, and the main purpose of the visit must be teaching.
 Due to funding constraints, most visits will be limited to one week and cannot last longer than 2 weeks;